llagerlof/probecmd/README.md

 Extract useful information from an EndeavourOS command or package.

 "I" wrote this program using an LLM called Claude 3.5 Sonnet.
+I didn't even have to read the code.

+I had to make a dozen interactions with Claude to fix some problems, but this experiment is working.

 ```
 [user@pc ~/repos/probecmd]$ ./probecmd bottom